cloudmesh-community/sp20-516-229/chapter/ai-oracle-data-science.md

 ##### User

-Go to Governance and Administraction , identity and click on User.
+Go to Governance and Administraction, identity and click on User.

 ![Users](images/6-ds-user.png){#fig:ssp20-516-229-oracle-data-science-configuration}

 ##### Group

-Go to Governance and Administraction , identity and click on Group.
+Go to Governance and Administraction, identity and click on Group.

 229-prateek-ds-group